Skip to main content

 3. Complete the Name and Description for the new Account.

-4. Add the Username and Password that the Account will use to authenticate with the Local SFTP Server Endpoint.
+4. Add the Username and Password that the Account will use for authentication.

-6. Select the Public Key you created earlier from the Credentials dropdown.
+6. Select any required credentials from the Credentials dropdown.

 7. Click Save.